6 Different Types of Ants in Virginia

 You stop and squint, but it’s too far away to tell what it is.
 As you get closer, you realize that the black dot is an ant.
 But what kind of ant is it?

-There are many different types of ants in Virginia, and each one has its own unique habits and characteristics.
+There are many different types of ants in Virginia, each with its own unique habits and characteristics.

 Some ants are more common than others, but all of them should be taken seriously because they can do much damage if left unchecked.

-Our blog post will introduce you to some of the most common types of ants in Virginia, as well as their habits and how to get rid of them.
+Our blog post will introduce you to some of the most common types of ants in Virginia, their habits, and how to get rid of them.

 Knowing your enemy is important, so read on and learn everything you need to know about these pesky insects!